dendronhq/dendron-site/vault/dendron.topic.publish.faq.md

 ### Navigating pages is slow for local preview

-This is because NextJS will do just in time compilation of pages as they are being fetched in this mode.
+This is because Next.JS will do just in time compilation of pages as they are being fetched in this mode.